-The Company's product return policy allows customers to return unused equipment for partial credit if the equipment is non-custom product, returned within specified time limits, and currently being manufactured and sold.
+The Company's product return policy allows customers to return unused equipment for partial credit if the equipment is noncustom product, returned within specified time limits, and currently being manufactured and sold.
 Credit is not offered on returned products that are no longer manufactured and sold.
-The Company's reserve for returns is not significant.